 Many people who are unable to work due to disability or illness are likely to lose coverage because of the work requirement.
-Although Virginia proposes to exempt individuals who have a disability or are medically frail, including individuals with disabling mental disorders and chronic substance use disorders (SUD), in reality many people who are not able to work due to physical or mental illness or disability are likely to not receive an exemption due to the complexity of paperwork.
+Although Virginia proposes to exempt individuals who have blindness or who have a disability, in reality many people who are not able to work due to disability or unfitness are likely to not receive an exemption due to the complexity of paperwork.
 A Kaiser Family Foundation study found that 36 percent of unemployed adults receiving Medicaid-but who are not receiving Disability/SSI-reported illness or disability as their primary reason for not working.
-In Virginia, this rate is 46 percent.18
+In Virginia, this rate is 46 percent.